tutomiko/Carbon-Framework/README.md

 </p>

 ## Overview
-Fireworks Framework is a general-purpose library intended to powerfully extend the C Standard while abstracting the native, low-level function calls and platform-specific includes from developers.
+Fireworks Framework is a powerful general-purpose library intended to extend the C Standard while abstracting the native, low-level function calls and platform-specific includes from developers.
 <br/>
 <br/>